-Pak Army has reversed Great Game: report
+Pak army has reversed Great Game: report

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: A leading British security think tank has assessed that for the first time in 200 years, Pakistan Army has abandoned the British raj policy of confronting Russia for control over Central Asia – and Pakistan’s army now sees the Russians as their strategic partners.
+LONDON: A leading British security think has assessed that for the first time in 200 years, Pakistan army has abandoned the British raj policy of confronting Russia for control over Central Asia – and now Pakistan’s army now sees the Russians as their strategic partners.

 In a detailed analysis published by the Royal United Services Institute (RUSI), it has been argued that Pakistan’s army, emboldened by Operations Zarb-e-Azb and Raddul Fasaad, has taken concrete steps of reforms and relationship which demonstrate that Pakistan doesn’t see Russia as a threat anymore and closer defence relationship between the former hostile powers is visible.